MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Abstract

 \section{Abstract}

 Progress in cross-lingual modeling depends on challenging, realistic, and diverse evaluation sets.
-We introduce Multilingual Knowledge Questions and Answers (\mkqa{}), an open-domain question answering evaluation set comprising 10k question-answer pairs aligned across 26 typologically diverse languages (260k question-answer pairs in total).\footnote{MKQA will be made publicly available along with evaluation scripts and baselines.} The goal of this dataset is to provide a challenging benchmark for question answering quality across a wide set of languages.
-Answers are based on a language-independent data representation, making results comparable across languages and independent of language-specific passages.
+We introduce Multilingual Knowledge Questions and Answers (\mkqa{}), an open-domain question answering evaluation set comprising 10k question-answer pairs aligned across 26 typologically diverse languages (260k question-answer pairs in total).
+Answers are based on heavily curated, language-independent data representation, making results comparable across languages and independent of language-specific passages.
 With 26 languages, this dataset supplies the widest range of languages to-date for evaluating question answering.
-We benchmark state-of-the-art extractive question answering baselines, trained on Natural Questions, including Multilingual BERT, and XLM-RoBERTa, in zero shot and translation settings.
-Results indicate this dataset is challenging, especially in low-resource languages.
+We benchmark a variety of state-of-the-art methods and baselines for generative and extractive question answering, trained on Natural Questions, in zero shot and translation settings.
+Results indicate this dataset is challenging even in English, but especially in low-resource languages.\footnote{MKQA data and evaluation scripts are available at \url{https://github.com/apple/ml-mkqa}.}